 LCL shipment

-Example of defined container for LCL shipment:
+Example of defined order for LCL shipment:

-containers: [{
+orders: [{

 weight: 7000, // in kilograms